jhalterman/sarge/README.md

 }
 ```

-### 3rd Party Integration
+#### 3rd Party Integration

 By default, supervised objects must be instantiated by Sarge since they require instrumentation.
-As an alternative, we can delegate instantiation of supervised objects to other libraries such as [Spring](https://github.com/jhalterman/sarge/tree/master/src/test/java/net/jodah/sarge/integration/SpringIntegrationTest.java) or [Guice](https://github.com/jhalterman/sarge/tree/master/src/test/java/net/jodah/sarge/integration/GuiceIntegrationTest.java).
+As an alternative, we can delegate instantiation of supervised objects to other libraries such as [Spring](https://github.com/jhalterman/sarge/tree/master/src/test/java/net/jodah/sarge/integration/SpringIntegrationTest.java) or [Guice](https://github.com/jhalterman/sarge/tree/master/src/test/java/net/jodah/sarge/integration/GuiceIntegrationTest.java) by hooking into Sarge's MethodInterceptor.
 Have a look at the [tests](https://github.com/jhalterman/sarge/tree/master/src/test/java/net/jodah/sarge/integration) for examples on how to integrate 3rd party libraries.

+## FAQ

+* **How does Sarge work?** - Sarge creates _supervisable_ objects by instrumenting them via Cglib.
+* **What are the limitations?** - Sarge cannot supervise classes that are _final_, _protected_ or _private_, or methods that are _final_ or _private_.
+* **Do supervisors need to be instantiated by Sarge?** No, only objects you plan to supervise need to be supervisable and/or created by Sarge.

 ## Thanks

 Sarge was inpsired by [Erlang OTP's](http://www.erlang.org/doc/design_principles/des_princ.html) supervision trees and [Akka's supervision](http://akka.io) implementation.
 Thanks to the their contributors for the great work.